jtremback/cross-chain-validation/spec/valset-update-protocol.md

 - Expected precondition
   - The packet is of the *ChangeValidatorSet* type
 - Expected postcondition
-  - The staking module is queues the new validator set change demand
+  - The staking module queues the new validator set change demand
   - The default acknowledgment is created
 - Error condition
   - If the precondition is violated